-From the aforesaid set of emotions, a person seems to tire out sooner than the average person when engaging in daily activities.
-There are also increased levels of lethargy and a lack of interest to do anything.
+Based on these emotions, a person with depression may tire out sooner than the average person when engaging in daily activities.
+There are also increased levels of lethargy and a lack of interest or desire in doing anything.

-The disorder of lack of interest or reduced desire to engage in activities that are normally enjoyable is known as Anhedonia.
+In medical terms, the lack of interest or reduced desire to engage in activities that are normally enjoyable is known as Anhedonia.
 For example, you might have been an excellent presenter in the sales team.
 But all of a sudden, you have lost your zeal just because your motivation level has decreased.
 This can be a symptom of Anhedonia.

-The answer is both a “Yes” and a “No” depending on the degree of distress it causes to a person.
-The root cause of all depression-related disorder is generally an event which is of much emotional importance to the person.
-It can be because of death, separation, or another traumatic event.
+Depression may constitute a disability depending on the degree of distress it causes to a person.
+The root cause of all depression-related disorders is generally an event that occurred which had much emotional importance to a person.
+Such events can include death, separation, or another traumatic event.
 A person can be sidelined from all forms of professional and personal work due to acute depression disorders.
 Hence, depression and disability can be connected.

-Though in most cases, depression is a short timed one, wherein the feeling subsides within a week or so.
-But there are other chronic cases wherein it gets difficult for the individual to overcome their depression.
+In most cases, depression is short-lived and the feeling subsides within a week or so.
+There are other chronic cases, however, where it is difficult for an individual to overcome his or her depression.
 Such cases are referred to as clinical depression.

 Yes and No. It is possible for you to get disability benefits if you are suffering from severe depression to the extent that it becomes a disability.
-There are strict medical guidelines that are checked, and after that, the decision is made by a legal panel.
+There are strict medical guidelines that are reviewed, and afterward, the decision is made by a legal panel.
 It is always advisable to hire a Social Security Disability lawyer who specializes in relevant disability cases, such as the attorneys at Khattar Law, PC

-Once you hire an attorney, they will analyze your case in detail.
-Only then they follow the right legal approach to get your claims.
+Once you hire our law firm to represent you, we will analyze your case in detail.
+We will follow the right legal approach to help you get your disability claims.

 To answer the original question – Can some receive disability for depression?
 Well, the answer is yes.